 Specifications

-Stated temperature range: -20°C to +50°C
+Temperature range: approximately -20°C to +50°C

-CO₂ compatibility: Yes
+CO₂ compatible: Yes

 Notes: Latex-based sealant with additional sealing particles and UV dye in some versions